-Spanish majors are expected to speak the language well enough to be rated at the Intermediate Mid-level of proficiency as defined by the American Council on the Teaching of Foreign Languages (ACTFL) and are therefore strongly urged to spend at least one semester abroad.
+Spanish majors are expected to speak the language well enough to be rated at the Intermediate-High level of proficiency as defined by the American Council on the Teaching of Foreign Languages (ACTFL) and are therefore strongly urged to spend at least one semester abroad.
 The Office of International Education will assist students in identifying appropriate programs.
 Please note that all study abroad courses intended to count toward the Spanish major must be previously discussed with the aforementioned office and approved by the student?s Spanish major mentor prior to their departure for their study abroad site and their enrollment in said courses.
 These courses must also be approved by the registrar as transfer credit.
 A maximum of three transfer courses can count towards the Spanish major.
 Students are also encouraged to participate in Eckerd's language-intensive winter terms offered in Spain and Latin America.
-Moreover, Eckerd offers a semester of study abroad at the Latin American Studies Center.
+Each of these count as one course toward the Spanish major or minor.

-Majors who transfer credit (from U.S. or abroad) are required to take at least one advanced Spanish course at Eckerd.
+Majors who transfer credit (from U.S. or abroad) are required to take at least one 400-level Spanish course at Eckerd.

 The minor in Spanish consists of five courses.
 Students who are exempt from the two-semester general education language requirements must complete four courses above the 102 level.
 Exemption is determined by students? score on the WebCAPE Language Placement Test.
 Native speakers must complete four courses at the 300/400 level.